-Children's work is evaluated through questioning, observation and listening to responses during practical/oral work, work is also recorded children's manuscript books in year 5.
+Children's work is evaluated through questioning, observation and listening to responses during practical/oral work.
+Practical work is photographed and filmed and put on the school website.

 Teachers can then make a judgement about pupil's musical skills and understanding in relation to the National Curriculum level of attainment.
 This, in turn, will inform future planning.